robcronin/sls-bdd-python-optimised-ci/README.md

 ## Running on CI

-This repo is set up to run with [CircleCI](https://circleci.com/) although any CI platform should work
+Requires:

+- A BDD lock table from lock table [bdd-lock-table repo](https://github.com/robcronin/bdd-lock-table) setup
+- A [CircleCI](https://circleci.com/) account (other CI Platforms should work if you tweak the [config](./.circleci/config.yml) appropriately)

 It will run 2 builds:

-    - `build-with-no-lock`: will create a brand new stack, run the BDD tests and then teardown the stacck
+- `build-with-no-lock`: will create a brand new stack, run the BDD tests and then teardown the stack
-    - `build-with-lock`: (based on[bdd-lock-table repo](https://github.com/robcronin/bdd-lock-table)) will attempt to claim an existing stack or else make a new one, run the BDD tests and then release the stack back into circulation
+- `build-with-lock`: (based on [bdd-lock-table repo](https://github.com/robcronin/bdd-lock-table)) will attempt to claim an existing stack or else make a new one, run the BDD tests and then release the stack back into circulation

 If a stack is availble this typically brings the build time from 2:40 to 1:10

 ### Setup

 - Configure your CI and add the following environment variables to your CI:
-    - `BDD_LOCK_ENDPOINT`: The root of your deployed endpoints e.g. `https://xxxxxxxxxx.execute-api.eu-west-2.amazonaws.com/dev`
+    - `BDD_LOCK_ENDPOINT`: The root of your deployed **bdd-lock-table** endpoints e.g. `https://xxxxxxxxxx.execute-api.eu-west-2.amazonaws.com/dev`
-    - `BDD_LOCK_AUTH_TOKEN`: The password you generated and stored in ssm
+    - `BDD_LOCK_AUTH_TOKEN`: The password you generated and stored in ssm when setting up your **bdd-lock-table**
-    - `REPO_NAME`: your repo name
+    - `REPO_NAME`: your repo name e.g. `sls-bdd-python-optimised-ci`